EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 <summary>Case-2 experiments: interactions of regular water waves with the flexible beam when the carriage is moving at a constant speed</summary>

 - Experimental Case 2 concerns interactions with the flexible beam when the carriage is moving at a constant speed.
 Moving the carriage changes the frequency of encounter between beam and waves, so that the dynamic response of the beam and its interaction with water waves, particularly at the onset of resonance, can be studied.
 By changing the steepness of the regular waves, both linear and nonlinear FSI solvers can be validated.
+This experimental case is further divided into two subcases corresponding to different submerged beam lengths.
+Subcases 1 and 2 respectively have *0.25m* and *0.5m* of the beam submerged.

 </details>